Anerley: Canal and railway

-Anerley Gardens
+Anerley Gardens & Anerley Arms

 Anerley Gardens opened in 1841, and provided entertainment to the growing 19th century leisure industry.
 With the new medium of rail travel and boasting its own station, Anerley become a desirable social venue, with regular dances, a boating lake, a Swiss cottage and a maze.
 The old Croydon Canal was also a popular destination for anglers.
 The pleasure gardens closed in 1868, due to competition from the nearby Crystal Palace.
-After the closure of the gardens, The Anerley Arms, a hotel built in the Swiss-style which had catered to visitors, was rebuilt, and this building still stands next to the station.
+After the closure of the gardens, The Anerley Arms, a hotel built in the Swiss-style which had catered to visitors, was expanded and rebuilt in Victorian classical style, this building still stands next to the station.
 The present day Anerley Arms is referred to in the Sherlock Holmes story The Adventure of the Norwood Builder and celebrates its connection with the story.
+As the result of a gas explosion in 1978 the ground floor was destroyed but no-one was injured.
+The badly damaged pub was sold by Charrington Brewery to Samuel Smith's in 1979.
+Restoration work was undertaken using traditional materials to restore the interior back to its Victorian appearance.

-1860 onwards
+1860 to 1939

-From the 1860s the residential area developed, grand Victorian houses were built along Anerley Road, and Anerley became part of the Parish of St Paul's, forming in 1861.
-Anerley Vestry Hall (Anerley Town Hall) was built in 1878 for the sum of £4,341, to conduct public business for the area.
-It became a Town Hall in 1900 as a result of the London Government Act 1899, when Anerley became part of the Penge Urban District of Kent.
+From the 1860s the residential area rapidly developed, grand Victorian houses were built along Anerley Road, and Anerley became part of the Parish of St Paul's, forming in 1861.
+Anerley Vestry Hall (later Anerley Town Hall) was built in 1878 for the sum of £4,341, to conduct public business for the exclave Hamlet of Penge in the Parish of Battersea.
+It became a Town Hall in 1900 as a result of the London Government Act 1899, when Anerley became part of the new Penge Urban District in Kent.
 The Hall was enlarged in 1911 for the sum of £3,229 and contained offices, a public hall, the council chamber, committee rooms, and a petty sessional court which opened in 1925.
-By the beginning of the 20th century, Anerley's heyday was over, with much of the grand Victorian houses being converted into flats, and by the middle of the century housing estates were constructed.
-Anerley and Penge became part of the London Borough of Bromley in 1965.
-With the demise of the local government ward of Anerley, the name Anerley is mainly applied to the area in the proximity of the railway station, to the top of Anerley Hill Road and down to the Birkbeck station (not far from the traditional Kent-Surrey boundary).
-The postcode SE20 postcode district was officially named Anerley but covered Anerley, Penge and parts of Beckenham.